 GPS Coordinates for the Marina:

-There are various fees for the different beaches, campsites, boating areas, and other rentals around the lake.
-Check with Utah State Parks for more specifics on Bear Lake or call 435-946-3343.
+Bear Lake State Park charges fees for the different beaches, campsites, boating areas, and other rentals around the lake.
+Check the Utah State Parks website for more specifics on Bear Lake or call 435-946-3343.

 Through Logan, UT: Take I-15 to US 89/91 in Brigham City.
 Stay on US 89/91 into Logan.
 Follow US 89 through Logan Canyon to Garden City.
 Turn left on US 89, travel approx. 1 mile north of Garden City.

-Logan, Utah sits in the cradle of the beautiful Cache Valley, a high mountain valley in the northern part of the state known for outdoor adventures, hands-on heritage experiences, and performing and fine arts.
-Downtown Logan is only a 5-minute drive from hiking, biking, canoeing, fishing, and bird watching in the Uinta-Wasatch-Cache National Forest.
+Logan, Utah sits in the cradle of the beautiful Cache Valley, a high mountain valley in the northern part of the state known for outdoor adventures, hands-on heritage experiences and a thriving performing and fine arts community.
+Downtown Logan is only a 5-minute drive from the Uinta-Wasatch-Cache National Forest, offering easy accessibility for hiking, biking, canoeing, fishing, and bird watching.

 Logan Canyon Scenic Byway

 This 41-mile national scenic byway is the most scenic route from Northern Utah to Jackson and Yellowstone.
-The byway runs alongside the winding Logan River from the city of Logan to Garden City, next to Bear Lake.
+The byway runs alongside the winding Logan River from the city of Logan to Garden City, right through Bear Lake State Park.
 Much of the corridor travels through spectacular, craggy limestone cliffs, some of which are nearly vertical.
 There are many opportunities for recreation in the Wasatch- Cache National Forest and interpretive information on Logan Canyon along the way.

 Ogden River Scenic Byway